ns5678/physicsnemo/examples/cfd/external_aerodynamics/domino-boeing/README.md

-# DoMINO: Decomposable Multi-scale Iterative Neural Operator for External Aerodynamics
+# DoMINO: Decomposable Multi-scale Iterative Neural Operator for Cadence Boeing Data

 DoMINO is a local, multi-scale, point-cloud based model architecture to model large-scale physics problems such as external aerodynamics.
 The DoMINO model architecture takes STL